Keep your above ground pool sparkling and clean with our hand-picked reviews of the best above ground pool filters.

 The Summer Waves Filter Pump System is available in 1000 and 1500 gallons per hour and fits most above ground swimming pools.
 It is a combination skimmer and filter pump that works to continuously clean the water with a strainer and filter cartridge.

-Easily attachable to the sidewall of your pool, the Summer Waves Filter Pump stays out of the way so that you can enjoy your pool and the surrounding areas without worrying about tripping on it.
+Easily attachable to the pool’s sidewall, the Summer Waves Filter Pump stays out of the way so that you can enjoy your pool and the surrounding areas without worrying about tripping on it.
 Users note the importance of keeping moisture out of the power switch to maximize the life of the pump.

 4. Hayward ProSeries Sand Pool Filter